-Autistica works in close partnership with individuals with autism and their families, so that research is focused on their most vital needs.
-It is through consultation with individuals with autism, parents and professionals that we have developed our new five year Research Strategy (2015-20), with a set of guiding principles and three key areas of research focus:
+Autistica works in close partnership with individuals on the autism spectrum and their families, so that research is focused on their most vital needs.
+It is through consultation with individuals on the spectrum, parents and professionals that we have developed our new five year Research Strategy (2015-20), with a set of guiding principles and three key areas of research focus:

 This is an exciting time in autism research and significant advances have been made in the last ten years.
 There is an urgent need to harness the strength and diversity of the UK research environment to benefit all those living with autism.
 Together we can make a real and lasting difference.

 The guiding principles for our research

 During our consultation we heard that there were key guiding principles that were important for the charity and our researchers to consider: